Thundresso/Thundresso.github.io/_posts/2020-12-15-Second-Post.md

 Before progressing any further on the game, I will definitely need to address the graphics.
 The next goal is to add running, falling and jumping animations for the player, then work more on the tileset and environment.

+To player the game, move with the arrow keys and jump with spacebar.
+Press shift to toggle between touching blue and black blocks, and avoid all spikes.

  [Sample level](https://thundresso.github.io/Dual-Runner-2/)